-Instructional designers and other eLearning professionals are specially catered for in the professional stream of the Master of Learning Science and Technology, which is designed to produce managers, advisers, educators and specialists in technology-supported learning for companies, government organisations or educational institutions.
+Instructional designers and other eLearning professionals are specially catered for in the professional stream of the Master of Learning Sciences and Technology, which is designed to produce managers, advisers, educators and specialists in technology-supported learning for companies, government organisations or educational institutions.

 Students who are of Aboriginal or Torres Strait Islander descent and meet the prerequisite study requirements, are eligible to enrol in the Master of Indigenous Languages Education.

 Postgraduate coursework programs specifically designed for education graduates and professionals range from graduate certificates to master's degrees, resulting in qualifications that complement and reflect the interests and needs of students.

 The Graduate Certificate in Educational Studies (Higher Education) is designed primarily to introduce university teachers to current principles, practices, debates and research in higher education.

 The Master of Education is available either as a generalist MEd or in the following specialist areas: